In-Person Event

 Amit J. Shah, Esq.

 Mr. Shah is a member of the course planning committee, the team that plans and presents the biennial PBI program “Pennsylvania Workers’ Compensation Practice & Procedure” and writes the manual.
 He is a partner at Martin Law and a member of the Philadelphia Trial Lawyers Association, Pennsylvania Association for Justice, Pennsylvania Bar Association, and Philadelphia Bar Association.
 Mr. Shah is certified as a specialist in the practice of workers’ compensation law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as authorized by the Pennsylvania Supreme Court.
 He is also a fellow of the College of Workers’ Compensation Lawyers.
 In January 2015, Mr. Shah became an ex officio member of the Public Interest Law Center of Philadelphia.
 In 2017 he served as co-chair of the Workers’ Compensation Section of the Philadelphia Bar Association.
-In 2022, Mr. Shah was elected to the Pennsylvania Bar Association’s Workers’ Compensation Council, where he currently serves as the treasurer.
+In 2022, Mr. Shah was elected to the Pennsylvania Bar Association’s Workers’ Compensation Council, where he currently serves as the vice chair.
 He is the committee chair of the Pennsylvania Bar Institute’s Fall Section Meeting—one of the largest continuing legal education courses in workers’ compensation—which is taught over a two-day period in Hershey and involves numerous judges and attorneys.
 Mr. Shah is a co-chair of the Pennsylvania Bar Institute’s Workers’ Compensation Bench and Bar Practices, a continuing legal education course for judges and attorneys.
 He has spoken at various seminars on the subject of Pennsylvania workers’ compensation.
+Mr. Shah is on the Board of Directors for the Philadelphia Trial Lawyers Association.
+In 2026, Mr. Shah was the recipient of the Martha J. Hampton award, presented by the Workers’ Compensation Section of the Philadelphia Bar Association, to the attorney or judge who best exemplifies those qualities which were important to Martha J. Hampton: compassion to others and dedication to the ideals of the Workers’ Compensation Law.
 Mr. Shah has been designated by the National Football League’s Players’ Association (NFLPA) to represent the players of the Philadelphia Eagles.
 In addition, he is associated with the National Hockey League’s Players’ Association (NHLPA), Major League Baseball’s Players’ Association (MLBPA), Major League Soccer Players’ (MLSPA), and Professional Hockey Players’ Association (PHPA) to handle workers’ compensation matters for professional athletes in Pennsylvania.
 Prior to joining Martin Law, Mr. Shah worked at a boutique defense firm handling workers’ compensation litigation in Pennsylvania.
-He earned his law degree from the Dickinson School of Law of the Pennsylvania State University, where he was a member of the Minority Law Student Association.
+He earned his law degree from the Dickinson School of Law of the Pennsylvania State University.

 Hon.
 Holly A. San Angelo